onlybuzyfm/Neuro-Fuzzy-Obstacle-Avoidance/README.md

 ## Execution
 1. Clone or download the repository.
-2. Execute any scencario located in `Copealia-scenarios` folder
+2. Execute any scencario located in `Copeallia-scenarios` folder
 3. Open MATLAB and navigate to the project folder.
 4. Run the `main.m` file to execute the obstacle avoidance algorithm.